Medication Assisted Recovery for OUD and AUD

-- MAR decreases illicit opioid use.
+- MAR decreases opioid and alcohol use.

-- MAR reduces withdrawal symptoms.
+- MAR reduces cravings.

 - MAR retains patients in treatment longer than those receiving counseling without medication.

-How does MAR NOW work?
+How does the new MAR NOW service work?

 - MAR NOW Care Managers can help callers with transportation to and from treatment and ensure that callers are connected to long-term care.